Javaid Laghari

-Javaid Laghari (Urdu: جاويد لغارى) TI is a Pakistani American who has served as the Chairperson of the Higher Education Commission of Pakistan from August 2009 to August 2013 with the status of a Federal Minister.
+Javaid Laghari, TI (Urdu: جاويد لغارى; born 1960) is a Pakistani American academic, scientist, and politician who has served several prominent positions, including as Senator and the Chairperson of the Higher Education Commission of Pakistan from August 2009 to August 2013 with the status of a Federal Minister.
+He has also contributed to scientific research, higher education, and policy development both in Pakistan and internationally.